AbdullahMohammadKhan/String-Problems-CodeForces-with-solutions-/785A - Anton and Polyhedrons.md

 total_sides = sum([POLYHEDRONS[shape] for shape in shape_inputs])
 print(total_sides)
 ```
+The strip() method returns a copy of the string in which all chars have been stripped from the beginning and the end of the string (default whitespace characters).
 ```python
 from sys import stdin
 mapF = {'Icosahedron': 20, 'Cube': 6,